ashuftw/working-notes/content/Literature/220430 Material, Substantial or Lagrangian Derivative.md

-Oct 2022

-Tags:
+---
+title: Material, Substantial or Lagrangian Derivative
+draft: false
+tags:
+---
+## Ashu's Shorthand definition

-Ashu's Shorthand definition: A material Derivative expresses the rate of change of a function of both time and space.
+A material Derivative expresses the rate of change of a function of both time and space.

 The substantial derivative $\frac{D}{Dt}$ of a quantity $\phi$ is the rate of change of  $\phi$ belonging to a certain particle moving within a material or substance.

+## Proof

 Temperature of a moving particle $p$.